Node.js and NPM

 This page appears in the Settings dialog box, when the Node.js plugin is enabled.

-The plugin is not bundled with PhpStorm, but it is available from the
+The plugin is not bundled with PhpStorm, but it can be installed from the JetBrains plugin repository

 Once enabled, the plugin is available at the IDE level, that is, you can use it in all your PhpStorm projects.